pkrisz5/coveo/database/README.md

-# Initialize a schema (database namespace)
+# Initialize a new schema (aka. database namespace)

+The new schema initialization involves four steps. a) the creation of the database namespace, b) the creation of users, c) the generation of table structure and d) initialization of constant table content.
+The following bash snippet helps with these steps.

-Make sure to set properly the shell variables:
+Make sure to set properly the shell script variables:
 * `SRV`: points to the database server address
 * `DB_NAME`: database name
 * `SCHEMA_NAME`: the name of the schame to be created